-Picture this, you are enjoying your morning run in your favorite park and all of sudden you experience unbearable pain in your heel!
-Can't imagine the scene right?
-We get it, running injuries can hamper your run easily and you definitely don’t want your running routine to get disrupted.
-If you have ever experienced acute pain in one or both of your heels, then take this as a warning sign that you might have a torn plantar fascia.
+Imagine you are enjoying your morning run in your favorite park and all of sudden you experience unbearable pain in your heel!
+Can't imagine this scene right?
+Running injuries can hamper your run easily and you definitely don’t want your running routine to get disrupted.
+If you have ever experienced this acute pain in one or both your heels, then take this as a warning sign that you might have a torn plantar fascia.

-- What is Plantar Fasciitis
+What is Plantar Fasciitis

 The Plantar Fasciitis is a condition that involves the plantar fascia ligament.
 This ligament starts at the heel, stretches all along the foot’s length and gradually divides into 5 sections on the toes underside.
 In the foot of a healthy person, this elasticized band stretches and springs within the normal range of motion.

 The main function of this ligament is to offer stability to the arch and assist the first toe efficiently to uphold the weight of the body.

 Did you know that your big toe does support a lot of the weight when you are running or walking?

 When a person suffers from a partially torn plantar fascia, the majority of the individual’s weight automatically gets transferred on to the second toe that might lead to a bone spur or a painful callus.